Spyware: Targeted advertisement

-The arms-race between spyware vendors
+Arms-race between spyware vendors

 As the chase for faster financial gains intensified, several competing advertisers turned to more nefarious methods in an attempt to stay ahead of their competitors.
 As a result, this created a gray area between conventional ads that people chose to see, such as ads from subscription services, ads pushed on users through "pop-ups" and downloaded ads displayed in a program itself.

 This practice pushed online advertising closer to the dark side of spam and other types of invasive, privacy compromising advertising.
 During this development, users experienced infections from unsolicited software that crashed their computers by accident, changed application settings, harvested personal information, and deteriorated their computer experience.
 Over time, these problems led to the introduction of countermeasures in the form of anti-spyware tools.

 Anti-spyware has become a new area of online vending with fierce competition.
 These tools purported to clean computers from spyware, adware, and any other type of shady software located in that same gray area.
 This type of software can lead to false positives as some types of legitimate software came to be branded by some users as "Spyware" (i.e. Spybot: Search & Destroy identifies the Scan Spyware program as a Spybot.)
 These tools were designed similarly to anti-malware tools, such as antivirus software.
 Anti-spyware tools identify programs using signatures (semantics, program code, or other identifying attributes).
 The process only works on known programs, which can lead to the false positives mentioned earlier and leave previously unknown spyware undetected.
 To further aggravate the situation, some shady companies distributed fake anti-spyware tools in their search for a larger piece of the online advertising market.
 These fake tools claimed to remove spyware, but instead installed their own share of adware and spyware on unsuspecting users' computers.
 Sometimes, this software would also remove adware and spyware from competing vendors.

 New spyware programs are constantly being released in what seems to be a never-ending stream, although the increase has leveled out somewhat over the last few years.
 According to developers of anti-spyware programs, the fight against spyware is more complicated than the fight against viruses, trojan horses, and worms.
 There is still no consensus on a definition or classification system of spyware, which negatively affects the accuracy of anti-spyware tools resulting in some spyware programs being able to remain undetected on users' computers.